godley0623/Simple-Pokemon-Game/project1-proposal.md

 - I want to include a basic animation for when either your, or your opponent's Pokemon attacks
 - I want to include background music for when you're battling a wild Pokemon or a Gym Leader
 - I want to add multiple Gym Leaders
+-Adding local storage to save the player's progress